agent-LuluDodo/DefinitlyMyCoords/README.md

 ## Download on [Modrinth](https://modrinth.com/mod/definitelymycoords)!
 ![Settings Menu](https://cdn.modrinth.com/data/M4Fyp5vW/images/3f356d1fdba6cc8c87533c3f349fc079b22358ea.png)
-DefinitelyMyCoords helps you hide your coordinates on the F3 screen with 3 different modes.`
+DefinitelyMyCoords helps you hide your coordinates on the F3 screen with 4 different modes.

 # Why do I want this mod?

 If you're a streamer or share your screen with somebody, this mod could save you from leaking your coordinates.
 While still being able to use F3 to measure distances, check the direction you are facing, etc.

 ## Usage